luphieanza/tldr/pages/osx/basicommands.md

 # basicommands

->Basic Commands in MacOS, who's beginner must know this
+> Basic Commands in MacOS, who's beginner must know this

-` ls -la `
+`ls - la`
 - The command to view the contents of a directory or folder including hidden files.

 `cd [directory]`